 The preview has been updated.

-Use flexColumn to evenly distribute the content of a column vertically in relation to others.
+Use flexColumn to evenly distribute the column content vertically.

 The preview has been updated.